-- (a) The Parole Board, whenever it is of the opinion that the best interests of the state and of the inmate will be served, and subject to the limitations provided in this section, shall release any inmate on parole for terms and upon conditions provided by this article. - (b) Any inmate of a state correctional institution is eligible for parole if he or she: - (1) (A) Has served the minimum term of his or her indeterminate sentence or has served one fourth of his or her definite term sentence, as the case may be; or
+- (a) The Parole Board, whenever it is of the opinion that the best interests of the state and of the inmate will be served, and subject to the limitations provided in this section, shall release any inmate on parole for terms and upon conditions provided by this article. - 4 (b) Any inmate of a state correctional institution is eligible for parole if he or she: - 5 (1)(A) Has served the minimum term of his or her indeterminate sentence or has served one fourth of his or her definite term sentence, as the case may be; or

-- (B) He or she has applied for and been accepted by the Commissioner of Corrections and Rehabilitation into an accelerated parole program.
-To be eligible to participate in an accelerated parole program, the commissioner must determine that the inmate: - (i) Does not have a prior criminal conviction for a felony crime of violence against the person, a felony offense involving the use of a firearm, or a felony offense where the victim was a minor child; - (ii) Is not serving a sentence for a crime of violence against the person, or more than one felony for a controlled substance offense for which the inmate is serving a consecutive sentence, a felony offense involving the use of a firearm, or a felony offense where the victim was a minor child; and - (iii) Has successfully completed a rehabilitation treatment program created with the assistance of a standardized risk and needs assessment. - (C) Notwithstanding any provision of this code to the contrary, any inmate who committed, or attempted to commit, a felony with the use, presentment, or brandishing of a firearm is not eligible for parole prior to serving a minimum of three years of his or her sentence or the maximum sentence imposed by the court, whichever is less: Provided, That any inmate who committed, or attempted to commit, any violation of §61-2-12 of this code, with the use, presentment, or brandishing of a firearm, is not eligible for parole prior to serving a minimum of five years of his or her sentence or one third of his or her definite term sentence, whichever is greater.
-Nothing in this paragraph applies to an accessory before the fact or a principal in the second degree who has been convicted as if he or she were a principal in the first degree if, in the commission of or in the attempted commission of the felony, only the principal in the first degree used, presented, or brandished a firearm.
-An inmate is not ineligible for parole under the provisions of this paragraph because of the commission or attempted commission of a felony with the use, presentment, or brandishing of a firearm unless that fact is clearly stated and included in the indictment or presentment by which the person was charged and was either: (i) Found guilty by the court at the time of trial upon a plea of guilty or nolo contendere; (ii) found guilty by the jury upon submitting to the jury a special interrogatory for such purpose if the matter was tried before a jury; or (iii) found guilty by the court if the matter was tried by the court without a jury.
+(B) He or she has applied for and been accepted by the Commissioner of Corrections and Rehabilitation into an accelerated parole program.
+To be eligible to participate in an accelerated parole program, the commissioner must determine that the inmate:

+(i) Does not have a prior criminal conviction for a felony crime of violence against the person, a felony offense involving the use of a firearm, or a felony offense where the victim was a minor child;

+(ii) Is not serving a sentence for a crime of violence against the person, or more than one felony for a controlled substance offense for which the inmate is serving a consecutive sentence, a felony offense involving the use of a firearm, or a felony offense where the victim was a minor child;

+- 16 and - (iii) Has successfully completed a rehabilitation treatment program created with theassistance of a standardized risk and needs assessment. - (C) Any inmate who has been convicted of the crime of "child abuse" as it is defined in §61- 8D-3 of this code will not be eligible for parole regardless of the years served towards completion - 21 of a sentence.
+Notwithstanding any provision of this code to the contrary, any inmate who

+22 committed, or attempted to commit, a felony with the use, presentment, or brandishing of a firearm is not eligible for parole prior to serving a minimum of three years of his or her sentence or the 23 24 maximum sentence imposed by the court, whichever is less: Provided, That any inmate who 25 committed, or attempted to commit, any violation of §61-2-12 of this code, with the use, 26 presentment, or brandishing of a firearm, is not eligible for parole prior to serving a minimum of five 27 years of his or her sentence or one third of his or her definite term sentence, whichever is greater.
+28 Nothing in this paragraph applies to an accessory before the fact or a principal in the second 29 degree who has been convicted as if he or she were a principal in the first degree if, in the 30 commission of or in the attempted commission of the felony, only the principal in the first degree 31 used, presented, or brandished a firearm.
+An inmate is not ineligible for parole under the 32 provisions of this paragraph because of the commission or attempted commission of a felony with 33 the use, presentment, or brandishing of a firearm unless that fact is clearly stated and included in 34 the indictment or presentment by which the person was charged and was either: (i) Found guilty by 35 the court at the time of trial upon a plea of guilty or nolo contendere; (ii) found guilty by the jury 36 upon submitting to the jury a special interrogatory for such purpose if the matter was tried before a 37 jury; or (iii) found guilty by the court if the matter was tried by the court without a jury.